keygen-sh/request_migrations/README.md

 that evaluates to a boolean, which determines whether or not the migration should be applied.
 An `ActionDispatch::Request` object will be yielded, the current request (calls `controller#request`).

+Again, like with response migrations, the gem makes no assumption on what a migration does.
+A migration could mutate a request's params, or mutate headers.
+It's up to you, all it does is provide the request.

 Request migrations should [avoid using the `migrate` method](#avoid-migrate-for-request-migrations).